code4me/design-workshop/self-service/8-navigation-bar.md

 </nav>
 ```

-We don't want a border on the header bar, so also add the following to the Homepage CSS field:
+On the homepage, we don't want a border below the navigation bar, so also add the following to the Homepage CSS field:

 ``` css
 .global-header-outer-container {